DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 - **Document Assistant**: An assistant for the DevExpress *Web Document Viewer*.
 This assistant analyzes report content and answers questions related to information within the report.
 - **User Assistant**: An assistant for the DevExpress *Web Report Designer*.
 This assistant offers usage-related information (how to add a new data source, etc).
 The information is sourced from [end-user documentation](https://github.com/DevExpress/dotnet-eud) published for DevExpress Web Reporting components.

+**Please note that initializing the Azure OpenAI Assistant takes time and the new tab with the Document/User Assistant appears once the document scanning is complete on the Microsoft Azure side.**

 > [!NOTE]
 > To run this project with an early access preview build, install npm packages with the following command:
 >